ocsigen/ocsigen.github.io/_posts/2016-03-30-tuto-graffiti2.md

 You need to install the corresponding stylesheets and images into your project.
 The stylesheet files should go to the directory `static/css`.
-[graffiti.css](http://ocsigen.org/tuto/files/tutorial/static/css/graffiti.css) is a custom-made CSS file.
+File [graffiti.css](http://ocsigen.org/tuto/files/tutorial/static/css/graffiti.css) is a custom-made CSS file.

 You can then test your application (`make test.byte`).